alan-turing-institute/ARC-MLFlow/README.md

 The main ones are:

-- `mlflow[auth]`: The Python library for interacting with a MLFlow server
+- `mlflow`: The Python library for interacting with a MLFlow server
 - `psutil`, `"nvidia-ml-py`: If you want to log system (CPU, GPU respectively) stats with your job
 - `azure-storage-blob`: If you want to log artifacts (files, e.g. models), as these are stored in an Azure blob.
 - `hyperopt`: Is the package MLFlow recommends for hyperparameter sweeps.